Loading tools

 A pop-up should tell you that the ImportModel job has started but will not tell you it’s outcome, so navigate to (Find a job) page to check it’s status.

-If the import is successful you can also find the Model via (Object search) and use it immediately.
+If the import is successful you will find the Model in (Object search).

 To immediately import another model from the same branch and commit just click ‘Select file’ again.